AT&T mulling whether, how to revise T-Mobile deal

 "We are actively considering whether and how to revise our current transaction to achieve the necessary regulatory approvals," AT&T said in a statement.

-After the FCC voiced objections to the deal last month, AT&T withdrew its application with the U.S. telecommunications regulator and said it would take a $4 billion charge to cover a break-up fee it agreed to pay T-Mobile USA in case the deal fell apart.

-The request for a court delay was in contrast to AT&T's previous position as it had asked the court for an expedited trial for fear that T-Mobile USA's business would deteriorate during an extended court fight.
+The comment follows a hearing last week, where the DoJ said it could seek to have the case dismissed as the deal was effectively dead already because AT&T had withdrawn its application with the U.S. Federal Communications Commission.
+The FCC had also voiced objections to the purchase.

+At the same hearing last week U.S. District Judge Ellen Huvelle questioned AT&T's request for a speedy trial given that it had withdrawn the FCC application.

-Stifel Nicolaus analysts said that AT&T likely only agreed to seek a stay on the case as a compromise to avoid having the DoJ push to dismiss the case.
+As a result, AT&T likely only agreed to seek a stay on the case as a compromise to avoid having the DoJ push to dismiss it, Stifel Nicolaus analysts said in a research note.

+In granting the stay the Judge set the next hearing for the case for Jan 18 but ordered AT&T and T-Mobile USA to file a status report by noon January 12 including whether they plan to continue to pursue their agreed deal or an amended one and their plans for seeking necessary approval from the FCC.

 Regulatory experts said the stay did not indicate any improvement in AT&T's prospects for a settlement with the DoJ.